sorenpeter/timeline/README.md

 	www.example.net/timeline/            (go here to see your timeline) www.example.net/timeline/gallery/    (go here to see your gallery) www.example.net/timeline/post/       (go here to post to your feed) www.example.net/twtxt.txt            (where you feed lives and other can follow you) www.example.net/avatar.png           (your pretty picture)
-	www.example.net/README.md         	(can be deleted)
 	```

 	- or you can rename the folder `timeline` to something else